PiBrewing/craftbeerpi4-documentation/master/plugin-installation.md

 python -m pip install cbpi4-pt100x
 ```

-The plugin and it's dependent packages will be installed on your system and cbpi will detect it automatically.

 The other way to install the plugin is directly from GitHub:

 ```
 python -m pip install https://github.com/PiBrewing/cbpi4-pt100x/archive/main.zip
 ```

-{% hint style="info" %}
-The command above will install the main brach of the cbpi4-pt100x github repo.
-The github page for this particular plugin is located at https://github.com/PiBrewing/cbpi4-pt100x and it has for instance two different [branches](https://docs.github.com/de/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/viewing-branches-in-your-repository): `main` and `development`.
-If you want to install the development branch, just replace `main.zip` with `development.zip`.

-The same is true for other plugins you want to install from a repo.
-You just need to add `/archive/BRANCH.zip` behind the github http plugin address and substitute BRANCH with the name of the branch you want to install.
-{% endhint %}

-Also here, the plugin and the dependent packages will be installed automatically.

 Once this is completed, you need to leave the virtual environment with: